At the most basic level, credit hours refer to the number of hours you spend in your college classroom per week.

-Credit hours refer to the number of hours you spend in a classroom per week.
+To reiterate, credit hours refer are the number of hours you spend in a classroom every week.
 That’s the short, simple explanation of what credit hours are but it’s not as straightforward as it seems.
 Understanding how they are calculated and how they affect your degree is a bit more complicated.

 To understand credit hours, you need to first understand contact hours.
 The number of contact hours you complete will determine the number of credit hours you earn for your program.

 Contact hours refer to the number of hours spent in the classroom when a professor is teaching.
 This is usually about 50 minutes of contact hours in real-time.
 You need to have a certain number of contact hours (hours spent in a classroom), to earn your credit hours.

 One credit hour is equal to 15 to 16 hours of instruction.
 Your credit hours are calculated over the full semester, which is generally 16 weeks.
 Most lecture and seminar courses are worth 3 credit hours.
 You must complete at least 45 – 48 hours of class time in one semester.
 This averages about 3 hours of classroom time per week for the full 16-week semester.